jrsmth/jara3/docs/technicalreferences.md

 ### Jira Process
-TLDR - stop using Jira as a source of documentation, instead keep a good technicalreferences.md
+TLDR - stop using Jira as a source of documentation, instead keep a good technicalreferences.md <br>
+TLDR 2 - any documentation that you do want to add to the ticket, keep it in the description, as it gets preserved when exported.
+Use the comments to update on progress.
 * When working on a ticket, keep a stringent checklist of what exactly needs to be done to complete it (in the description).
 * Use the comments to evidence that the work has been completed, with accompanying media (screen shots, etc).
 * Stop using Jira tickets to document how to do specific tasks; you will eventually lose access to those tickets and, retrospectively, the information is hard/impossible to pull out in bulk.